Home » chalk paint » Paint, Distress, and Wax Chalk Finish Paint: How to Get It Right

 how to repair and paint furniture with chalk finish paint

-Iโ€™m glad I didnโ€™t go with a two tone paint finish.
-With the amount of carved details, the feet, and general look of the chest two colors would have taken away instead of showcasing the cedar chest.
+I’m glad I didn’t go with a two-tone paint finish.
+Given the amount of carved detail, the feet, and the overall look of the chest, two colors would have taken away from it rather than showcasing the cedar chest.
 Patting myself on the back.

 Want to know how to distress furniture without the mess?
-It’s called wet distressing and you will be amazed at what I use to wet distress the paint.
-See my video below….
+It’s called wet distressing and you will be amazed at what I use to wet distress the paint See my video below….

 Wet Distress Paint